How Much Raw Food Should You Feed?

 You can feed meaty bones and Balancer in the same meal or alternate meals, such as bones for one meal and balancer the next.
 Remember to feed variety; the more protein sources you can rotate the better (once your dog has been weaned onto a raw diet).
 Raw feeding is all about balance over time; you can balance out nutrients and portion sizes over a week or two.
 Not every meal needs to be the same size or "complete."
 Back to Top

 It is highly recommended that when you switch to raw you put your dog on something plain and easy to digest for one to four weeks.
 Chicken Meal is the easiest for dogs to switch onto, since it is fully ground it has a greater surface area which makes it easier to digest, and chicken is not as “rich” as some of the other protein sources.
 If your dog has a chicken allergy you can start with Beef Meal instead.
 Feed the same thing until your dog is doing well and has had no loose stools for one week.
 After one week you can slowly add in more protein sources, and once they are handling that well you can introduce bones into the diet.
+Check out our New to Raw Starter Pack for a convenient, premade pack designed for getting your dog switched to a raw food diet.

 Often times when switching a dog to a raw diet they will experience detox symptoms such as lethargy, soft stool, watery eyes, itching, “doggy smell” and generally not feeling well.
 This is totally normal!
 It can last anywhere from 1-4 weeks depending on the age of the dog and the quality of food they were eating previously.
 It is important that you feed the same thing until your dog is past this, and once they are doing well, you can add more variety to their diet.
-If you have any questions at all about switching to a raw diet please do not hesitate to contact me.
+If you have any questions at all about switching to a raw diet please do not hesitate to contact us.
 Back to Top

 Cats are naturally suspicious of new foods, so be patient and realize that it may take a little time to complete the switch to a raw diet.
 Cats should be fed once or twice a day.
 If you are free feeding kibble, your first step to switching to a raw diet should be to make meal times for your cat.